krischer/seishub.plugins.how_to_extend_seishub/README.md

 navigate to `http://localhost:8080/manage` in your web browser.
 The default login is `admin:admin`.
 This opens the admin panel of the SeisHub instance.

-By default the plugin will not be activated.
+By default the plug-in will not be activated.
 So click on "Plug-ins" on the left hand side.
 If the `simpleEvents` plug-in does not show up, something went wrong.
 Check the mark next to `seishub.plugins.simpleEvents.package` and press `Save`.
 The plug-in should now be fully operational.
 While at it you might also